LokiLuciferase/phenotrex/docs/usage.rst

     GCA_003096415.1.fna.gz	NO

-The first column of the file contains identifiers (file names) mapping to those in the genotype file, and the second column contains true phenotypes.
-During training, the model will store the header of column 2 as the name of the phenotype.
+The first column of the file contains identifiers (file names) mapping to those in the genotype file, and the second column contains true phenotypic trait values.
+During training, the model will store the header of column 2 as the name of the trait.

 Phenotrex implements model training using two different machine learning algorithms:
 `XGBoost`_ (XGB) and `Support Vector Machine`_ (SVM).
 For each algorithm, a number of hyperparameters